PeppeL-G/course-material/src/courses/object-oriented-software-development/lab-1-example.md

 The user selects the option to view the highscore.
 The user is then presented the top 10 highscores and names in the game.

 ### Play VS Player as Host
 The user selects the option to play VS another player as the host.
-The user sees a list of nearby devices that want to <u>Play VS Player as Joiner</u>.
+The user sees a list of nearby devices that want to <u> VS Player as Joiner</u>.
 The user selects one of them, and then the game starts.

 ### Play VS Player as Joiner
-The user selects the option to join a <u>Play VS Player as Host</u> game.
+The user selects the option to join a <u> VS Player as Host</u> game.
 The system waits till another device hosting a game accepts playing against this user, then the game starts.

 ## Fully Dressed
 <table>